anuj040104/Building-Bridges-with-inclusive-virtual-meet/README.md

-Run app.py file for the inclusive virtual meet.
+Run app.py file in meetUI folder for the inclusive virtual meet.
-Run final_pred.py file for the ASL recognition model.
+Run final_pred.py file in AmericanSignLanguage folder for the ASL recognition model.
+The SE Lab Folder has our documents like UML Diagram, Usecase Specification etc:-.